“Most cartoons in the wartime genre were quickly pulled from circulation. In fact, few born after the 1945 ever saw any of them.”

 DO YOU REMEMBER THE OLD Merry Melodies cartoon in which Daffy Duck gives a Nazi the hot foot?
 Or what about the classic where Bugs Bunny drops an anvil on a Japanese soldier?
 Can’t seem recall those ones, you say?
 Well, that’s because movie audiences haven’t seen them since VJ Day.
-But during the Second World War, the big Hollywood animation studios like Disney, Warner Bros. and MGM, cranked out an endless array of shorts like these featuring all of their popular characters (and a few new ones created just for the occasion).
+Yet during the Second World War, the big Hollywood animation studios like Disney, Warner Bros. and MGM, cranked out an endless array of shorts like these featuring all of their popular characters (and a few new ones created just for the occasion).
 Produced at the request of the War Department, these lost films were used to sell war bonds, train GIs, or just to entertain the public.
-Yet, few of these works survived the post-war period.
+Interestingly, few of these works survived the post-war period.
 In most cases, the content no longer resonated with audiences.
 After all, who cared about victory bonds in 1947?
-Others, particularly those with racially-insensitive depictions of Germans, Italians, and Japanese, became embarrassing once the hostilities had ended.
-As a result, most ‘toons in the wartime genre were quickly pulled from circulation.
-As a result, few born after the 1945 ever saw any of them.
+Others, particularly those with racially-insensitive depictions of Germans, Italians, and Japanese, quickly became embarrassments for studios.
+As a result, most cartoons in the wartime genre were quickly pulled from circulation.
+In fact, few born after the 1945 ever saw any of them.
 But now thanks to sources like YouTube, we can revisit some of these curious cultural artifacts.

 Here are few samples:

 In “Daffy the Commando” (1943), Warner Bros.’ favourite irreverent duck takes on the Third Reich and even manages a swipe at the Fuhrer himself.
 Click above to watch the seven-minute cartoon.